khoavpt/Visual-Tactile-Sensing-with-Event-Cameras-using-Spiking-Neural-Networks/README.md

 ```

 ### Step 3: Train the Model
-After processing the data, train the model using `train.py`:
+After processing the data, train the model using `train.py` (training information is tracked using WandB, so basic WandB setup is required):
 ```bash
 python src/train.py
 ```

 This script uses the configuration specified in `configs/model`.
 You can switch between models and adjust hyperparameters as needed.
+The input data used for training is set using the arguments `data_module.output_dir`!

 #### Switching Between Models
 To switch between different models (e.g., ConvLSTM , ConvSNN), specify the model configuration in the command line: